courtney-rosenthal/apl-event-finder/README.md

 STATUS: in development

-It scrapes the APL event calendar (https://library.austintexas.gov/events) into a searchable index.
-The front end application provides (will provide) advanced search and creating of notifications based on search criteria.
+This application scrapes the APL event calendar (https://library.austintexas.gov/events) into a searchable index.
+The frontend application provides  (will provide) advanced search and creating of notifications based on search criteria.

 There are four microservices in this project:

 * app-scraper -- Scrapes the event calendar into a searchable index
 * app-search-api -- REST API for searching the index
+* (TBD: Service to manage notifications)
 * app-ui -- Front end application
-* (TBD: Service to manage notifications)

 STATUS: The _app-scraper_ and _app-search-api_ services have MVP implementations.
-The _app-ui_ MVP is the next step.
+Next step is the _app-ui_ MVP.
+See the TODO.md document for short-term development plans.

 ## Development and Build